flowcontrol12/docu/docs/doc3.md

-The FlowControl XNS generates security alerts in context of tactic and techniques of MITRE ATT&CK methodology.
+The FlowControl XNS generates security alerts grouped by tactics and techniques of MITRE ATT&CK methodology.
 Below is a brief description of this methodology.

 > MITRE ATT&CK™ is a globally-accessible knowledge base of adversary tactics and techniques based on real-world observations.
 The ATT&CK knowledge base is used as a foundation for the development of specific threat models and methodologies in the private sector, in government, and in the cybersecurity product and service community.
 >